CharlesZheZhang/WRF_CCRN_note/README.md

 Created: Zhe Zhang 20171113
 Updated: Zhe Zhang 20180201

+###### Special Thanks to Kyoko Ikeda, Liang Chen, Sopan Kurkute, who have created and contributed to the codes.

 ###### WRF CCRN WEST CANADA 4KM ######
 PURPOSE:
 The purpose of this readme file is to keep record of and manage